List of winless seasons: Lacrosse

-Seasons in the National Lacrosse League and its predecessors Major Indoor Lacrosse League and Eagle Pro Box Lacrosse League have varied from eight games in the first years of competition to sixteen games today, with the extension having been gradual.
+Seasons in the National Lacrosse League and its predecessors Major Indoor Lacrosse League and Eagle Pro Box Lacrosse League have varied from eight games in the first years of competition to eighteen games today, with the extension having been gradual.
 The Charlotte Cobras, who played only one season before folding, are the only team in the history of the NLL to have not won a game in a season.
 In their sole 1996 season they played 12 games and lost them all, before folding.

 In Major League Lacrosse, the season consisted of either 12 or 14 games from the league's formation in 2001 through the 2019 season.
 The 2020 season, the last before MLL merged into the Premier Lacrosse League, was abbreviated due to the COVID-19 pandemic.
 During the existence of the MLL, two teams recorded winless seasons—the 2006 Chicago Machine, who went 0–12 and lost an MLL record 13 consecutive games, and by the 2020 New York Lizards, who went 0–5 in the shortened season.

 PLL has never had a team record a completely winless season since its formation in 2019; only one team has recorded a winless regular season.
 During the 2020 season, also abbreviated by COVID-19, Chaos LC went 0–4 in the regular season, but won two games in the league's Championship Series (i.e., playoffs) before losing in the final to Whipsnakes LC.